Pop Culture Madness!

 Bloody Sunday in Derry, Northern Ireland, 14 unarmed protestors and civilians were shot by British paratroopers.
 U2's 'Sunday Bloody Sunday' was based on this event.

-The Stanley Cup Champions 1963 Toronto Maple Leafs, 1972 Boston Bruins and 1981 New York Islanders have their engravings misspelled as Leaes, BQSTQN and Ilanders, respectively.
+The Stanley Cup Champions 1963 Toronto Maple Leafs, 1972 Boston Bruins, and 1981 New York Islanders have their engravings misspelled as Leaes, BQSTQN, and Ilanders.
 There are also several player name errors.

 Firsts and the Biggest Christmas Gifts